-During fiscal 2013, our Compensation Committee engaged a third party compensation consultant, Compensia, to provide an assessment of our non-employee director compensation practices and also provided peer analysis information for structuring our director compensation practices related to cash compensation, equity compensation and equity vesting.
+During fiscal 2014, our Compensation Committee engaged a third party compensation consultant, Compensia, to provide an assessment of our non-employee director compensation practices and also provided peer analysis information for structuring our director compensation practices related to cash compensation, equity compensation and equity vesting.
 The peer analysis was based on the same 19 technology and related industry companies described above in the Compensation Discussion and Analysis section heading "Peer Analysis of Executive Compensation".
 Based on the results of the peer analysis date provided, we believe that CommVault's director annual cash compensation is between the 50th and 75th percentile of the peer compensation data received and our director annual equity compensation exceeds the 75th percentile of the peer compensation data received.
-Our annual equity compensation exceeds the 75th percentile of the peer compensation data received.
-Our annual equity grants as more fully described below.
+Our annual equity compensation exceeds the 75th percentile of the peer compensation data received primarily due to the annual cliff vesting of equity grants as more fully described below.

-Effective January 2013, cash compensation earned by non-employee directors for their services as members of the Board of Directors or any committee of the Board of Directors was as follows:
+Cash compensation earned by non-employee directors for their services as members of the Board of Directors or any committee of the Board of Directors was as follows: